bitPogo/kmock/docs/src/howto/assertion.md

 * `assertOrder` will fail if the invocation will not exactly in the order `someProperty` - `someMethod` - `someMethod` and are not only these invocations.
 * `verifyStrictOrder` will fail if the invocation will not exactly in the order `someProperty` - `someMethod` - `someMethod` but it will not care if any invocation happens before that chain.
 * `verifyOrder` will fail if the invocation is not in the relative order `someProperty` - `someMethod` - `someMethod` but it will not care if any invocation happens before, after or in between them.

+## Teardown
+As with Mocks Verifier/Asserter have a `clear` method, which opens them up for reuse.
+So do not forget to call it.

 ## Compatibility with Proxy Access Methods